b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 Hmm, I don't know about you but to me the bottom panel looks rather normal.
 However, the top panel seems to display a wave ('w') pattern.
-This may be a sign of auto-correlation (explanation in a moment) and translate into instability of the error in estimation produced by the model across the values of the explanatory variable(s).
+This may be a sign of auto-correlation (explanation in a moment) and translate into instability of the estimation error produced by the model across the values of the explanatory variable(s).
 The error will display a wave pattern (once bigger once smaller).
 Now we got a choice, either we leave this model as it is (and we bear the consequences) or we try to find a better one.